 This was to change in the 1500's by Suleiman I, the Magnificent (1494-1566), who ruled the Ottoman Empire from 1520-1566, and conquered great areas including all of Hungary.

 Suleiman the Magnificent died 2 years before Kluber's renovation, and maybe it's Suleiman and his wife who appear in the dance of death?
 At least he calls upon »my whole family Suleiman«.
-In Der Todendantz the text has been altered so the Turk instead addresses Suleiman: »Und dein Geschlecht O Solyman, Die ir habt gwonnen so vil Landt«, but Der Todendantz is full of little changes like that.
+In Der Todendantz the text has been altered so the Turk instead addresses Suleiman: »Und dein Geschlecht O Solyman, Die ir habt gwonnen so vil Landt«, but Der Todendantz is full of little variations like that.

 Another question is where the Turk has appeared in the dance.
-If we look at Feyerabend's watercolour (to the left), between the peasant and the painter's wife there's a picture of Adam and Eve with unicorn and eagle, which together takes up the same space as 2 dancing couples.
+If we look at Feyerabend's watercolour (to the left), between the peasant and the painter's wife there's a picture of Adam and Eve with unicorn and eagle, which takes up the same space as 2 dancing couples.
 Scholars like Dr. Uli Wunderlich(2) think that this is precisely where the child and the Turk were placed, and that they have both been replaced by Adam and Eve after Emanuel Bock's restauration 1614-1616.
-In contrast our written sources: Der Todendantz, Frölich, Gross and Tonjola place the Turk at the very end of the dance, after the painter.
+In contrast our written sources: Iselin, Der Todendantz, Frölich, Gross and Tonjola place the Turk at the very end of the dance, after the painter.
 For further speculations about the position, see the page about Adam & Eve.

 Behind the Turk's wife - at the right in the picture - stands a young man in black clothes.
 People with knowledge about these things(2) inform us that the man's dress and haircut show that he's from 1600-1625.
 It is therefore assumed that it's a self-portrait of the artist who made the picture book.